-H.5 Boot The device is connected to a QSPI flash for booting, connected to X0D01, X0D04X0D07, and X0D10 (Section 8).
+You have chosen an input clock frequency that is supported by the device (Section 7).
+1.5 Boot The device is connected to a QSPI flash for booting, connected to X0D01, X0D04X0D07, and X0D10 (Section 8).
 If not, you must boot the device through OTP or JTAG, or set it to boot from SPI and connect a SPI flash.
 The Flash that you have chosen is supported by xflash , or you have created a specification file for it.
-H.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section $\ensuremath{\text{G}}\xspace)$ If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section G).
-H.7 GPIO H.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
-You have not mapped both inputs and outputs to the same multi-bit You have not mapped both inputs and outputs to the same multi-bit port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, You have not mapped both inputs and outputs to the same multi-bit port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled high and low appropriately (Section 8) You have not mapped both inputs and outputs to the same multi-bit port.
-Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, during and after reset, pulled high and low appropriately (Section 8) Multi device designs
+I.6 JTAG, XScope, and debugging You have decided as to whether you need an XSYS header or not (Section H) If you have not included an XSYS header, you have devised a method to program the SPI-flash or OTP (Section H).
+1.7 GPIO You have not mapped both inputs and outputs to the same multi-bit port.
+Pins X0D04, X0D05, X0D06, and X0D07 are output only and are, after reset, pulled high and low appropriately (Section 8) 1.8 Multi device designs Skip this section if your design only includes a single XMOS device.
+One device is connected to a SPI flash for booting.
+Devices that boot from link have MODE2 grounded and MODE3 NC.
+These device must have link XLB connected to a device to boot from (see 8).

-I PCB Layout Design Check List
+J PCB Layout Design Check List

-∀ This section is a checklist for use by PCB designers using the XS2-U8A-128-QF48.
+∀ This section is a checklist for use by PCB designers using the XS2-U8A-128-TQ64.
 Each of the following sections contains items to check for each design.
-1.1 Ground Plane Multiple vias (eg, 9) have been used to connect the center pad to the PCB ground plane.
+J.1 Ground Plane Multiple vias (eg, 9) have been used to connect the center pad to the PCB ground plane.
 These minimize impedance and conduct heat away from the device.
 (Section 12.4).
 Other than ground vias, there are no (or only a few) vias underneath or closely around the device.
 This create a good, solid, ground plane.
-1.2 Power supply decoupling The decoupling capacitors are all placed close to a supply pin (Section 12).
+J.2 Power supply decoupling The decoupling capacitors are all placed close to a supply pin (Section 12).
 The decoupling capacitors are spaced around the device (Section 12).
+The decoupling capacitors are spaced around the device (Section 12).
 The ground side of each decoupling capacitor has a direct path back to the center ground of the device.
-1.3 PLL_AVDD The PLL_AVDD filter (especially the capacitor) is placed close to the PLL_AVDD pin (Section 12).
+J.3 The ground side of each decoupling capacitor has a direct path back

-J Associated Design Documentation
+K Associated Design Documentation